2.3.5 |

 of the human body can be labeled "sexual-excremental" (X.145).

-Sexual-excremental matters are a, or the main, concern of
+Sexual-excremental matters are a, or the main, concern of traditional

-Many pages in sacred books and codes of law have
+Many pages in sacred books and codes of law have been, or still are, spent

-and in which place he is allowed to eject his semen, or rather
+or touch, and in which place he is allowed to eject his semen, or rather

 not to eject it.
-Religious believers who find the present

-the relevant sections of their own books.
-On the other hand,
+advised to read the relevant tales and passages of their own books.

-they should, perhaps, not be advised to do that, for it might
+On the other hand, they should, perhaps, not be advised to do that, for it

-only confirm them in their opinion that it would be normal that
+might merely confirm them in their opinion that it would be normal that

-refer to the selling of one's conscience but to the selling of one's
+refer to the selling of one's conscience but to the selling of one's body;

 discussing the erection of a penis or ('even worse') a clitoris.